idimitriadis0/TranslateOnLinux/docs/index.md

 Online solutions, such as [Voice notebook](https://voicenotebook.com/), make often use of the Google Speech API, which is also built-in Google Docs (CafeTran Espresso offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).

-Currently, one of the best ways to integrate speech recognition into your GNU/Linux workflow is to use an Android phone.
+Currently, one way to integrate speech recognition into your GNU/Linux workflow is to use an Android phone.
 Indeed, the smartphones' mic is optimized for recording voice and for noise suppression.
 Plus, you can apply voice typing across the desktop.

 # Text-to-speech (TTS)